runicscribe/worldbuilding-docs/dae-machina/culture/individuals/index.md

 **Demographics:** Female Horned Dragon, Shapeshifter

-**Appearance:** Silvery scales, with a paler back and bluer underside.
+**Description:** Silvery scales, with a paler back and bluer underside.
 Bright purple eyes.
 Narrow horns.

 Hoarder of Power – Rather unique, as she has an almost entirely ephemeral horde.
 Collects political favours.
 Holds some high rank in almost all nations.
 A skilled shapeshifter, with many aliases across various peoples.
 Also a potent telepath.